 The syntax used in the redirection "From" and "To" values is not always obvious - and occasionally there is confusion about what can - and can't - be done with redirection.

 Using the redirection feature, I can redirect another URL in this blog, to this post - or conversely, I can redirect the URL of this post to another URL, in this blog.

-Both the "From" and "To" values in "Custom Redirects" accept any URL in the blog, less the base URL of that blog.
+Both the "From" and "To" values in "Custom Redirects" accept any static blog URL, less the base URL of that blog.
 You cannot specify the base URL - so all redirections will be within the blog itself.

 The initial use for the redirection feature (at least, for me) was to replace the Home page of the blog, with another page or post - possibly, this post.

 I could change the Home page of this blog, to start all new readers on the Topics Index page.

 You can redirect one specific post URL reference, within the blog.

 If I was to change the Title of this post, when re published, the URL would not change.
 If I wanted to change the URL of this post, I could redirect the desired URL, to the actual URL.